-When we talk about “exploring the mind”, what we are really meaning is to examine the different psychological pehnomen like thoughts and feelings, and to investigate the way we think and feel about certain things.
+When we talk about “exploring the mind”, what we really mean is to examine the different psychological phenomena like thoughts and feelings, and to investigate the way we think and feel about certain things.

 To do this, we practise Vipassana meditation but with a twist.

 When we normally do Vipassana we simply focus on the breath and then label the thoughts and feelings that arise.
 This is a good elementary way of exploring the mind.
 It reveals how thoughts and feelings rise and fall.
 You get to learn about the nature of mental phenomena—which is entirely why Buddha taught this technique in the first place.

 While you are practising Vipassana, gently bring to mind certain any aspect of your life you would like to explore.

 For instance, let’s say you want to explore mental phenomena related to your career To do this, continue meditating on the breath and labelling thoughts and feelings as you usually would.
 Now very gently bring to mind a mental image of work.
 You should do this gently enough that you maintain focus without getting distracted.
 Once you bring up this thought, observe associations that occur in your mind.